Skip to content

 How many points do I need to qualify for the CEC program?

-The CEC program is not points based however once in the Express Entry pool, applicants will receive a CRS score like all other applicants.
+The CEC program is not points-based however once in the Express Entry pool, applicants will receive a CRS score like all other applicants.
 For this reason, applicants need to make sure they get the most CRS points available to them.
-In the last CEC program draw, the CRS score was 462 however there has not been a CEC program draw since 2021.
-Most CEC applicants are now selected through the all- program draws.
+In the last CEC program draw, the CRS score was 462 but the CRS cut-off for 2024 has been around 505.

 Are language results required to apply?